Sapd/HeadsetControl/README.md

 ## Summary

+A tool to control certain aspects of USB-connected headsets on Linux.
+Currently, support is provided for adjusting sidetone, getting battery state, controlling LEDs, and setting the inactive time.
+See below for which headset supports which feature.

+### Sidetone

 Want to use your Headset under Linux or Mac OS X, but you shout while talking because there is no support for sidetone?
 With sidetone, sometimes also called loopback, you can hear your own voice while talking.
 This differs from a simple loopback via PulseAudio as you won't have any disturbing latency.